On 5 May, 2019, Laurentino Cortizo was elected as the new President of the Republic of Panama, formally taking office on 1 July.

 Cortizo has plans to increase economic growth in various sectors of the country, further positioning Panama as an ideal commercial launch pad into Latin America.
 We explore the potential outcomes for commercial actors in Panama.

-Who is Laurentino Cortizo?
+New President in Panama – Who is Laurentino Cortizo?

 Cortizo’s campaign earned him 33.18% of Panamanians’ votes during the May 2019 elections, only just edging out opposition Romulo Roux.
 A former legislator and Minister for Agricultural Development, he has set a clear agenda for building strong social mechanisms.
 Labelled, the ‘sixth frontier,’ President Cortizo aims to combat poverty social issues and corruption during his term.